PTB-MR/mrpro/docs/source/user_guide.rst

 Usage
 =====
-mrtwo is designed to work directly from MR raw data using the `MRD <https://ismrmrd.readthedocs.io/en/latest/>`_ data format.
+MRtwo is designed to work directly from MR raw data using the `MRD <https://ismrmrd.readthedocs.io/en/latest/>`_ data format.

 A basic pipeline would contain the following steps: